 Crisp air, beautiful foliage and fishing opportunities abound!
-Autumn/Fall in Western New York is rivaled by few other places in the country for beauty and quality of fishing.
+Autumn/Fall in the Buffalo Niagara Region is rivaled by few other places in the country for beauty and quality of fishing.
 Fall fishing is THE time to pursue the BIG ONE!
-Salmon, steelhead, massive lake run brown trout, muskies putting on the feedbag in preparation for winter, smallmouth bass moving back to shallow water, and big inland trout that lose their coy demeanor as they fatten up for the winter ahead.
+Salmon, steelhead, massive lake run brown trout, muskies putting on the feedbag in preparation for winter, smallmouth bass moving back to shallow water, and big inland trout that lose their coy demeanor as they fatten up for the winter.

 Starting in mid-September, Steelhead begin to funnel into the Lake Erie and Lake Ontario tributaries as they migrate to spawning gravel up river.
-These early ascenders have a certain affection for streamers and they are some of the hottest fish you will hook all year.
-These bright chrome fish will show you your backing in a hurry and usually display some impressive acrobatics.
+These early ascenders have a certain affection for bait fish and they are some of the hottest fish you will hook all year.
+These bright chrome fish will rip drag in a hurry and usually display some impressive acrobatics.

 Because steelhead, salmon, and musky tend to steal the fall spotlight, many anglers miss out on other hot fishing opportunities.
 Smallmouth Bass concentrate into shallow waters, providing easier access to anglers and fast-paced fishing.
 In addition, streamer fishing for trophy inland trout can yield awesome results when the weather and water conditions cooperate.

 Check out our Fall Fishing video to see what this region has to offer: